Planning and preparation are the keys to worry- and hassle-free trips.

 “Your vacation is not the time you want to spend waiting for additional funds to be wired or replacement cards to arrive,” said Ron Carr, budget and compliance officer for AAA Ohio Auto Club.
 That’s why we recommend bringing several different forms of payment, including a prepaid option such as our Visa TravelMoney card, a credit card and foreign currency for your destination.

 Whether you choose to get your foreign currency from your AAA store or from a bank, keep in mind the exchange rates you see online likely won’t be the same rates you’ll get: Those are based on the exchange of thousands of dollars.
 And it’s often smart to purchase or sell back currency at a place other than the airport, which often assesses additional fees.
 Doing a little preparation before your trip can help you save in the long run.
-(Read more about obtaining foreign currency in AAA money trips for foreign travel.)
+(Read more about obtaining foreign currency in AAA money tips for foreign travel.)

 Is Travel Insurance for Me?